This module is divided into four main parts:

 Misogynist Trans-Hating Persons (MTraHPs)

 The tension between trans and feminist communities is decades long.
-In the 1970s and 1980s, feminists such as Janice Raymond, Sheila Jeffreys, Germaine Greer, and Mary Daly have consistently denied the legitimacy of trans identity on many bases, including the belief that trans women are dupes of patriarchy, that they “infiltrate” women’s spaces to feed off of women’s essential creativity and life force.
+In the 1970s and 1980s, feminists such as Janice Raymond, Sheila Jeffreys, Germaine Greer, and Mary Daly consistently denied the legitimacy of trans identity, arguing that trans women are dupes of patriarchy and that they “infiltrate” women’s spaces to feed off of women’s essential creativity and life force.
 Feminist theologist of Christianity Mary Daly states in Gyn/Ecology:

 “the Frankenstein phenomenon is omnipresent not only in religious myth, but in its offspring, phallocratic technology.
 The insane desire for power, the madness of boundary violation, is the mark of necrophiliacs who sense the lack of soul/spirit/life-loving principle with themselves and therefore try to invade and kill off all spirit, substituting conglomerates of corpses.
 This necrophilic invasion/elimination takes a variety of forms.
 Transsexualism is an example of male surgical siring which invades the female world with substitutes.”Mary Daly, Gyn/ecology: The Metaethics of Radical Feminism (1990)